 ANNUAL FEES FROM £1,305

-This company incorporation option especially for customers, who are requiring registering a company with a nominee director, citizen of the UK and the registered office address in London.
+This company formation option especially for customers, who are requiring forming a company with a nominee director, citizen of the UK and the registered office address in London.

-This company incorporation package includes all benefits & items mentioned in the first option, with the addition of:
+This company formation package includes all benefits & items mentioned in the first option, with the addition of:

-Company registration with nominee shareholder services: all company details are registered with Companies House, including its officers and shareholders, and this information is available to the public.
+Company formation with nominee shareholder services: all company details are registered with Companies House, including its officers and shareholders, and this information is available to the public.
 For companies who wish to protect their investors and officers, using nominee services is the most efficient way of doing so.
 It's particularly helpful to companies who want to avoid competitors knowing what their expansion plans are, especially when moving into new areas of the country or entering new markets.
-At Coddan, we have many years' experience helping thousands of clients to set up companies with a nominee shareholder.
-Our professional attention, fast turnaround and low fee mean you can have your company registration using our nominee trustee done in no time.

 To safeguard owners' rights and offer reassurance, we provide a number of documents to our clients who use our nominee shareholder service.
 Our nominee shareholders agreement states clearly that the nominee does not legally own the shares in the company, and cannot do anything with them, such as sell them off or profit from them via dividends.